 - Compromised immune system due to diabetes, pregnancy, multiple sclerosis or another condition

-Our urologists don’t just diagnose and treat chronic or persistent UTI.
-We also help you prevent future infections.
-We may recommend prevention strategies including:
+Our urologists don’t just diagnose and treat UTI, we help you prevent future infections.
+We recommend strategies including:

 - Drinking lots of water

 - Estrogen therapy for menopausal women